 It can be done.

-These events that put me on this journey for the past 27 years, involve a lot of personal development which led me to getting certified as a Spiritual Life Coach, getting my MS in Metaphysical Humanistic Science, becoming an Ordained Minister and using all of it to become a High Conflict Divorce/Alienation Consultant.
+These events that put me on this journey for the past 28 years, involve a lot of personal development which led me to getting certified as a Spiritual Life Coach, getting my MS in Metaphysical Humanistic Science, becoming an Ordained Minister and using all of it to become a High Conflict Divorce/Alienation Consultant.
 In the past few months I have re-added music into my life as a singer/songwriter/musician in a duo called Indivinity.
 We play Healing Medicine Music at 432hz and between the music vibration and words, helps heal the body, minds and earth down to the cellular level.
 You can find out more about us HERE.

 I also have a wide and varied background in many fields such as the military, business, administration and alternative/metaphysical healing.

 As a High Conflict Divorce/Alienation Consultant, I am now able to assist and guide others who are feeling hopeless and helpless by using processes that will break through the anxiety and unconscious belief systems we all hold.

 In order to see change in the world, we must first work on ourselves.